-While most cat ladies and gentlemen agree that kneading is generally a sign of happiness, there are are other, more targeted, explanations as well:
+While most cat experts agree that kneading usually is a physical display of happiness, there are are other, more targeted, explanations as well:

-- All the loves.
-It’s their way of saying, I love you the best.
+- Showing Love.
+Cats might seem standoffish, but we know they love us.
+Kneading is their way of saying, I love you the best.

-- If they haven’t been spayed, it’s the signal to mate.
-Female cats which haven’t been spayed will knead while going into heat.
+- Showing Romantic Love.
+If a female cat hasn’t been spayed, she will knead as she goes into heat.
 This kneading is a way to signal to males that she is ready to mate.

-Kneading can also become a compulsion in cats who are ill, have problems with cognition due to old age, or have anxiety.
+Kneading can also signal that something is wrong with your kitty.
+Cats sometimes knead if they are ill, are losing cognitive abilities due to age, or have anxiety.
 If the kneading becomes chronic, call us for an examination to ensure your kitty is in good health.

 At Rocklin Ranch Veterinary Hospital, we think making biscuits is one of the cutest behaviors our feline friends engage in.
 If you have any questions about why cats knead or any of their quirky behaviors, or if you would like to schedule an appointment, please call us.